 Script for Adobe Illustrator

-Save a copy of the current document as PDF using variable placeholders to name the output file.
+Save the current document as PDF using variable placeholders to name the output files.

 - Variables for artboard width and height

 - Variables for date, time, and more

 How to use the script